thinknimble/tn-cli/README.md

 - `tn gh-archive <repo>`: Archive a repository.

+- `tn gh-store-workflow repo include-prefix=true`: run the gh action for a repo to build google and testflight
+  - if this is a TN repo you can exclude the repo owner it will be appended automatically
+  - Otherwise provide the repo owner/org some-org/some-repo without the git part

 ### Heroku Commands

 - `tn heroku-create-pipeline <app_name> [team]`: Create a new Heroku pipeline with staging and production apps.